Kansas Angler

 General Comments

 Rocky Ford , a river fishery, is located just south of the Tuttle Creek Dam on the Big Blue River.
 Anglers have the opportunity to harvest fishes generally associated with moving water.
 Saugeye, white bass, the catfishes, drum, crappie and carp can be harvested.
 Angler access and success is affected by release rates from the nearby Tuttle Creek Reservoir.
-Currently the release rates are 6,000 cfs, so most fish will be found on the slow side of the walkway.
+You can check current conditions HERE

 State Reports